PurpurMC/Purpur/CONTRIBUTING.md

    - **MAKE SURE TO ADD `--amend`** or else a new patch will be created.
    - You can also modify the commit message here.
 7. Type `git rebase --continue` to finish rebasing.
-8. Type `./purpur rebuild` in the main directory.
+8. Type `./gradlew rebuildPatches` in the main directory.
    - This will modify the appropriate patches based on your commits.
 9. PR your modifications back to this project.